Brockton Page 1

 Have you ever heard the expression, “everyone’s where they are supposed to be, other wise they wouldn’t be there”?
-That’s the way I feel about Brockton, Massachusetts.
+That’s the way I feel about my hometown, Brockton, Massachusetts.
 I was born there one year after World War 2.
 We “Baby Boomers” don’t remember life before television or radio and there’s a reason.

 At the ripe old age of 3, my dad piled me into his brand new 1949 Ford sedan beginning my life long love of show biz and the mass media.
 We lived in Stoughton, MA and he decided to purchase a new electronic devise called television, so we drove downtown to Barbados RADIO & Television Shop.
 It was located one block south of James Lehan Ford.
 In the 20’s, Henry Ford came to Lehan’s to open his the first U.S. Ford Dealership and today the Stoughton Post Office sits there.
 What a great day in our home when we brought home our 15-inch television worth hundreds of dollars.
 That evening, after an antenna was perched on the roof, I couldn’t take our eyes off the moving black & white pictures coming from our new Emerson Console Television.
 I still remember Clara belle-The Clown’s seltzer bottle not to mention Bob Crosby and the Bobcats, Art Linkleter, Kate Smith, Flash Gordon and Pinky Lee.
 Incidentally, pinky’s name wasn’t Lee and his clothes weren’t pink.